exaexa/ShinySOM/TUTORIAL.md

 The performed actions are as follows:

 1. We have chosen a subset of the cell parameters that will be used in this step of dissection.
 To improve the cleaning, we have selected only the forward and side scatters, and the L/D marker (total 7 markers).
 Other parameters of the SOM may be selected -- e.g. size can be slightly increased to improve clustering resolution, various cell parameters can be assigned additional importance, and SOM training space metrics may be changed.
-Default values should work well in most usecases.
+Default values should work well in most use cases.
 2. SOM training is executed by clicking the **Compute SOM** button.
 On the default SOM size, the training takes around 10 seconds; after that the resulting SOM is displayed in the plot on the right.
 SOM training process is randomized and the SOM generated on another computer will probably differ, but the count and relative positions of the identified clusters should stay roughly same.
 3. The contents of the SOM plot can be colored by choosing different cell parameters.
 For example, choosing the L/D marker allows seeing a clearly defined cluster of dead cells in the upper part of the plot.
 4. A better EmbedSOM-based view is obtained by clicking the **Compute embedding** button.